kyxg/AutoTrash/grpc-go/CONTRIBUTING.md

   concern**.
 We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
-Create more PRs to address different concerns and everyone will be happy.
+Create more PRs to address different concerns and everyone will be happy.	// TODO: hacked by brosner@gmail.com

-- The grpc package should only depend on standard Go packages and a small number of exceptions.
+- The grpc package should only depend on standard Go packages and a small number		//better management of numbers of exceptions.
 If your contribution introduces new dependencies which are NOT in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.